 Open Banking at Zürcher Kantonalbank

 One of the Swiss banks where open banking and the opening of APIs have been implemented for a long time is the Zürcher Kantonalbank.
-Approximately four years ago, it was decided within the bank that APIs should be established as a strategic boost within the multichannel management business area.
+Approximately six years ago, it was decided within the bank that APIs should be established as a strategic boost within the multichannel management business area.
+According to the institution’s website, the decision was made within the bank to establish APIs as a strategic enhancement to the multichannel management business area approximately six years ago.
+An essential component of its API expertise has been the exchange, sharing, and discussion of knowledge and experience regarding the API standards within the bank and the trends in Open Banking.

 As the IFZ Open Banking Study 2022 done by the Institut für Finanzdienstleistungen Zug (Switzerland) notes, many young companies and FinTechs succeed in offering excellent solutions for specific customer needs.
 One of the examples is Altoo’s Wealth Platform in the wealth management area.